mickymacirl/CI-P2-Quiz-RS/README.md

 ### Question Page

-- The Game Page contains the main game board, header, footer and the about section.
+- The Question Page contains the main quiz board, header, footer and the about section.

 ![Quiz Question Readme](./assets/readme/questionrm.jpg)